cnr-isti-vclab/vclib/README.md

 ## Documentation

+You can find the documentation of the library [here](https://alemuntoni.github.io/vclib/).

 You can build the documentation trough CMake, by enabling the option `VCLIB_BUILD_DOCS`.
 To build the documentation, the following dependencies must be installed and available in your system: